microstream-one/microstream-cdi-extension/README.md

 There is a list of properties in the ```CacheProperties``` enum.

+The primary purpose of this configuration is to allow you to explore the Configuration of Cache through Eclipse MicroProfile.

 * ```microstream.cache.loader.factory```: cacheLoaderFactory - A CacheLoader should be configured for "Read Through" caches to load values when a cache miss occurs.
 * ```microstream.cache.writer.factory```: cacheWriterFactory - A CacheWriter is used for write-through to an external resource.